EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 Specifically, the main "location" for assigning authors to contributions is the spreadsheet.
 Authors are to self organize (e.g., through Mattermost) in order to do collaborative writing.
-At the end, a single PR is submitted.
+At the end, a PR is submitted as described below.

 ## How to contribute